-Euphorbia milii, commonly known as Crown of Thorns, is a species of Euphorbia known for its spiny stems and colorful, cup-shaped flowers.
-It propagates in several different ways, but cuttings provide the simplest and most fool-proof method of creating new plants at home.
+Euphorbia milii, commonly known as Crown of Thorns, is a popular succulent known for its spiny stems and colorful cup-shaped flowers.
+It propagates in several ways, but cuttings provide the simplest and most fool-proof method of creating new plants at home.

-Crown of Thorns cuttings require warm conditions and bright light to root, so spring or summer are the best times to take root cuttings.
-Cuttings taken in autumn or winter will not have sufficient time to root before cold weather sets in and are more likely to produce an unhealthy, short-lived plant.
+Cuttings require warm conditions and bright light to root, so spring or summer are the best times to take cuttings.
+The cuttings taken in fall or winter will not have sufficient time to root before cold weather sets in and are more likely to produce an unhealthy, short-lived plant.

 Choose a Cutting

 Between its sharp spines and mildly toxic sap, Crown of Thorns puts up a fight when it comes to taking cuttings.
-The right preparation helps minimize the risk of injury to yourself and to the plant.
-Be sure to wear thick gloves to protect your fingers from the plant’s spines and sap.
+However, the right preparation helps minimize the risk of injury to yourself and the plant.
+Be sure to wear thick gloves to protect your fingers from the spines and sap.
 Also, sharpen the blade of your cutting knife and clean it with rubbing alcohol to ensure a clean cut.

-Crown of Thorns cuttings need to dry out before potting to reduce the risk of rot.
+Cuttings need to dry out before potting to reduce the risk of rot.
 Take the cutting by slicing straight through the stem 2 to 4 inches (5 to 10 cm) back from the tip.
-Rinse the cutting under cold water, then immediately dab the cut-end with powdered rooting hormone to stop the flow of sap.
-Set the cutting on a paper towel in a warm, dry place for a few days, or until the cut-end appears dry and slightly puckered.
+Rinse the cutting under cold water, then immediately dab the cut-end with powdered rooting hormone to stop the sap flow.
+Set the cutting on a paper towel in a warm, dry place for a few days or until the cut-end appears dry and slightly puckered.

-As with all succulents, Crown of Thorns need fast-draining, slightly sandy soil.
+As with all succulents, Crown of Thorns needs fast-draining, slightly sandy soil.
 Pot the cutting in a moist mixture of half potting soil and half sand.
-Stick the cut-end straight down into the center of the soil mixture, burying the bottom half of the cutting.
-Contact between the soil and the cutting is key to successful rooting, so firmly press the soil in around the cutting, taking care not to prick your fingers on the spines.
+Stick the cut-end straight down into the center of the soil mix, burying the bottom half of the cutting.
+Contact between the soil and the cutting is key to successful rooting, so firmly press the soil around the cutting, taking care not to prick your fingers on the spines.

-Crown of Thorns cuttings require very little attention once potted.
-Simply set the potted cutting in a warm, dry place where temperatures stay above 70 °F (21 °) and protect it from direct sunlight.
+Cuttings require very little attention once potted.
+Simply set the potted cutting in a warm, dry place where temperatures stay above 70 °F (21 °C) and protect it from direct sunlight.
 Use a propagation mat to warm the pot if your home is on the cool side.
 Drizzle water around the base of the cutting whenever the soil feels completely dry in the top inch (2.5 cm), but take care not to saturate the soil.
 New growth should appear in a few weeks.

 Rooting in Water

-Crown of Thorns contain a white sap that causes irritation and burning on the skin and mucus membranes.
+Crown of Thorns contains a white sap that causes irritation and burning on the skin and mucus membranes.
 Keep them away from children and pets.